 You probably already know that different breeds are known for the coloring of their eggs but you may not know that each individual chicken has her own signature egg shape and color as well.
 We won’t deny that showing off those gorgeous blue and green eggs are what drove us to choose to raise some Ameraucanas in our flock.
 It’s just another way to distinguish your eggs from those sad, pale things at the grocery store.In the end, we can't tell you which chicks to take home but we'll know you'll have a fun time deciding.
 For our part, we can tell you that Lisa has her eye on a Swedish Flower Hen, a Barred Rock and either an Easter Egger or a Buff (or Lavender) Orpington while Nicole (who already has Easter Eggers) hopes to add a Cuckoo Maran and a Barred Rock to the flock.
 Happy hunting!!!

 Where to Find Chicks in the SF Bay Area:Bay Area Farm, Feed and Pet Stores

-Pollinate Farm & Garden - (Oakland) A super rad new urban farm store in the Fruitvale district, they're offering pre-order, straight run, hard-to-find heritage chicks starting in late April and through May.
+Pollinate Farm & Garden - (Oakland) An urban farm store in the Fruitvale district offering pre-order, straight run, hard-to-find heritage chicks starting in late April and through May.

 BioFuel Oasis (Berkeley) The biofuel/farm store standby, their chick schedule is posted on their site.

-Mike's Feed and Pets (San Leandro) An all-purpose pet supply store in San Leandro carries some of the more common breeds like sex links, etc.
+Mike's Feed and Pets (San Leandro) An all-purpose pet supply store in San Leandro carries some of the more common breeds like sex links and rhode island red but also some silver laced wyandottes, etc.